ctfs/write-ups/plaid-ctf-2014/polygonshifter/README.md

 arr[1].value = "' or (password LIKE '%a%') and 1='1";
 ```

-If we successfully log in as admin with these values, we know that our query succeeded.
+If we successfully log in as admin with these values, we know that our query succeeded and that there's an `a` in the password.

 For the full script, see [the source](./client.js) (run the script as `phantomjs client.js "(password like 'a%')"`).